harbaum/MiSTeryNano/SPI.md

 floppy B:.
 The following four bytes contain the sector number the core wants to read.

-The ```SPI_SDC_READ``` requests the core to read a sector from SD card and use it for it's own purposes.
-The command is followed by four bytes containing the sector number to be read.
+The ```SPI_SDC_CORE_RW``` requests the core to read or write a sector from or to SD card and use it for it's own purposes.
+The command is followed by four bytes containing the sector number to be read or written.
 This command is usually a sent in reply to bit 0 or 1 being set in the reply to```SPI_SDC_STATUS```.
-The core has requested to read a sector (e.g. sector if it wants to read the first sector from floppy) and the MCU now instructs it to read a certain sector from SD card.
-This will be the first sector of the disk images on SD card which will be the first data sector if the image file.
+The core has requested to read or write a sector (e.g. sector 0 if it wants to read or write the first sector on the floppy) and the MCU now instructs it to use a certain sector on SD card.
+This will be the first sector of the disk images on SD card which will be the first data sector in the image file.
 No actual data is being returned to the MCU with this command.

 In contrast ```SPI_SDC_MCU_READ``` requests the FPGA to return the contents of a sector from the SD card is to be returned to the MCU.
 The following four